PhD Student Orientation Schedule

 Office Assignments: Students will be seated as close as possible to their advisor’s groups, and will move each quarter as they rotate advisors.
 Preliminary office assignments are listed with the roster.

-Keys: We use a security system called Intellikey.
-Keys can be picked up from Christine or Hector in Gates room 176 starting Wednesday, September 20 from 8:00 a.m. – 12:00 noon and 1:00 p.m. - 4:00 p.m.
-A photo ID is required as is a $20 deposit that is refunded when you return the key.
-The key will be programmed to open all external doors (5), the elevator call button in the basement, the key hole inside each of the two elevators, and your office door.
-As you move to other spaces in the future, Christine or Hector can reprogram your same key; you need to bring the key to Room ? to have it reprogrammed.
-Requests for reprogramming are made by your professor or his/her faculty administrator and are sent to email@example.com.
-The building is locked between 5:30 p.m. and 7:00 a.m. weekdays, all weekend, and on holidays.
-After hours, you can use your Gates key to enter at the end of the A and B wings or the main doors, or use your Stanford ID card to enter through the classroom stairway door.
-If you want to go from the basement to the upper floors of the building after 7:00 p.m., you’ll need to use your Intellikey to call the elevator.
-You need to activate your key in each door once within the first 7 days or your key will lose access to that door.
+Keys: For office keys, they can be picked up in Gates room B18 starting Friday, September 23 from 9:00am – 12:00 noon and 1:00pm - 3:00pm A photo ID is required as is a $20 deposit that is refunded when you return the key.
+The key will be programmed to open your office door if you have been assigned an office.
+As you move to other spaces in the future, our Facilities team can reprogram your same key; you need to bring the key to Room B18 to have it reprogrammed.
+Requests for reprogramming are made by your professor or his/her faculty administrator and are sent to firstname.lastname@example.org.
+You need to activate your key in the door once within the first 7 days or your key will lose access to that door.

 - The Gates-Internal web site has more info about the department, administrative and building matters.
 (This site is restricted to people with a CS account.) https://cs.stanford.edu/internal/.